matheo/BlankTheme/src/themes/BlankTheme/templates/body/readme.markdown

 * Also supports the '3b' zone (3subcolumnsat-bottom)
   and uses the [bottoml]. [bottomc] and [bottomr] block positions

-## fullheight

-A 3col derivation using some additional styles to have a full height layout

-* As 3col, supports the '2cb' and 'cb' zones

 ## fullwidth

 A 2col derivation changing the HTML structure of the template to get a full width layout